Read Smith’s plans for the fall 2021 semester.

 Number of Letters

-You will need to include four to six individual letters of reference, which will be appended to the committee letter.
+Unless otherwise specified, applicants typically include four to six individual letters of reference, which will be appended to the committee letter.

 Letter to Recommenders